Xi Jinping's cult of personality: Characteristics

+Xi's cult of personality has been especially pronounced in Xinjiang.
 Former inmates in the Xinjiang internment camps claimed that they were forced to give thanks to the leader by chanting "Long live Xi Jinping."

 In October 2018, Hunan TV started airing a game show about Xi Jinping and his ideology.
 In January 2019, Alibaba released a mobile app for studying Xi Jinping Thought named Xuexi Qiangguo.
 (The name of the app is a pun on Xi Jinping's name.
 Xuéxí can mean "learning" or "learn from Xi.")
 As of October 2019, it had more than 100 million active users, and is now claimed to be the most downloaded item on Apple's domestic App Store, surpassing social media apps such as WeChat and TikTok (also known as Douyin in Mandarin).

 Apps such as Toutiao, Tencent, and Sina have been forced to use what has been described as "a super algorithm", where the story at the top "has to be about Xi".

 In October 2017, the CCP Politburo named Xi Jinping lingxiu (领袖), a reverent term for "leader" and a title previously only given to Chiang Kai-shek, Mao Zedong, and his immediate successor, Hua Guofeng.
 He is also sometimes called the "Great Helmsman" (大舵手), and in July 2018, Li Zhanshu, the Chairman of the Standing Committee of the National People's Congress, referred to Xi as the "eternal core" of the party.
 On 25 December 2019, the politburo officially named Xi as "People's Leader" (人民领袖 (rénmín lǐngxiù)), a title only Mao held previously.

 In 2022, the 20th National Congress of the CCP added the "Two Upholds" into the Party's constitution, which established Xi as the "core" of the Central Committee and the CCP, and cemented his policies as guiding rules for the future of China.

+In February 2024, the Chinese Communist Party held a meeting summarizing its nationwide campaign to study and implement Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era.
+The campaign had been launched in 2023 and was intended to consolidate ideological unity within the party and strengthen political cohesion around Xi Jinping.

+In May 2024, Xi called for the strengthening of ideological and political education in schools.
+He called for a system of textbooks centered on Xi Jinping Thought and for political education based on the ideology to be integrated across all levels of education, from elementary schools to universities.